Henrikls/ytp_heatmap_data_extractor/README.md

 `data_extractor.py`: Extracts gray pixel data from PNGs to compute engagement metrics.

 `segments.py`: Defines the segments for a specific video.
 This data is currently hardcoded but will be extracted dynamically in future versions.

+`avg_popularity_segment.py`: Calculates segment popularity based on engagement data and saves the results to a JSON file.

+`grapher.py`: Generates a line plot of user engagement over time and saves it as a PNG file.